Refined analytic torsion as analytic function on the representation variety and applications: Introduction and statement of the main results

 In case of the Reidemeister torsion this has been done by Farber and Turaev \cite{FarTur:absolute} and \cite{FarTur:poincare}.
 Refinement of analytic torsion has been studied by the first author jointly with Kappeler in \cite{BraKap:refined} and \cite{BraKap:refined-det}, as well as by Burghelea and Haller in \cite{BurHal:complex1} and \cite{BurHal:complex2}.
 Both notions have subsequently been compared by the first author jointly with Kappeler in \cite{BraKap:comparison}.
 An extension of refined analytic torsion to manifolds with boundary has been undertaken by the second author \cite{Vertman09} and Lee and Huang \cite{LeeHua:refined} in two different independent constructions.
 Recently, Lee and Huang also compared the two notions of refined analytic torsion on manifolds with boundary in \cite{LeeHua:comparison}.

-The fundamental property of the refined analytic and Farber-Turaev torsions is that they define analytic functions on the complex representation space.
-The main result of the present discussion is an extension of this result to the refined analytic torsion on manifolds with boundary, introduced by the second author in \cite{Vertman09}.
+The fundamental property of the refined analytic and Farber-Turaev torsions is that they define weakly holomorphic functions on the complex representation space (see \cite[p.~148]{Gunning70-AnVarieties1} for definition of a weakly holomorphic function).
+In particular, its restriction to the regular part of the representation space is holomorphic.
+The main purpose of the present discussion is an extension of this result to the refined analytic torsion on manifolds with boundary, introduced by the second author in \cite{Vertman09}.
 As a consequence we establish the gluing property of refined analytic torsion on connected components of the representation variety that contain a unitary point.

 The gluing formula for refined analytic torsion may be used to prove a gluing result for the Ray-Singer torsion norm for certain non-unitary representations path-connected to a unitary element.
 However we chose to devote the final two sections of the present paper to an alternative proof of the gluing property for the Ray Singer analytic torsion for non-unitary representations, which is stronger since we do not single out connected components without unitary elements.